iwilare/category-theory-course-2025/2025-03-14 - Lecture 9 - Term language, exponentials.md

 Question: Does this category have exponential objects?

-Let's think about what an exponential object $B^A$ would mean in this context:
+Let's think about what an exponential object $A \Rightarrow B$ would mean in this context:

 1. It needs to be a number $E$ such that there's an arrow $\textsf{eval} : E \times A \to B$
 2. For any $H$ with an arrow $f : H \times A \to B$, there must be an arrow $\Lambda f : H \to E$